 The park opened in 1938, after the Corps’ foresight to protect this rare feature, showcasing it to millions of visitors over the years.
 The park's history goes all the way to the Seminole Indian Wars in the early 1800s.

-Within the park is another historical gem, hidden behind the reconstructed walls of Fort Foster.
-The original fort was built by soldiers, sailors and militia to protect a bridge along the Fort King Military road, used as a supply road during the Second Seminole War.
+Within the park is another historical gem hidden behind the reconstructed walls of Fort Foster.
+The original fort was built by soldiers, sailors and militia to protect a bridge along the Fort King Military road, used as a supply route during the Second Seminole War.

-While you are here, visit the Interpretive Center, take a dip in the pool that is opened seasonally, get in a good workout with the new exercise trail around the paved park drive, or just relax near the beautiful Hillsborough River.
+While you are here, visit the Fort Foster Interpretive Center, get in a good workout with the new exercise trail around the paved park drive or just relax near the beautiful Hillsborough River.

-Fishing is also a popular year-round activity.
+Fishing is a popular year-round activity.
 Bring your valid freshwater fishing license for fishing along the beautiful Hillsborough River.
 The river’s shore is for fishing only.
-Please help us protect our rapids and shoreline; no swimming in these areas.
+Help us protect our rapids and shoreline by not swimming in these areas.

 Our staff and volunteers are certain that once you find your way to our park, you will return again and again.
 We hope to see you soon.